Erin Greening: Orlando Pride

 Greening was selected in the third round (25th overall) of the 2019 NWSL College Draft by Orlando Pride.
 Following preseason, she was officially signed to the team's senior roster on April 10.
 She made her professional debut on April 14 as a substitute in the team's season opener at home to Portland Thorns.
 She scored her first professional goal on July 14, 2019, a 90th-minute equalizer against the same opposition.
 Portland would go on to win 4–3 in stoppage time.
 On August 5, 2020, Greening was waived.

 Klepp IL

 On January 25, 2021, Greening signed for Norwegian Toppserien team Klepp IL.
 In April 2021, Klepp general manager Thomas Langholm Enger confirmed Greening was one of four foreign recruits signed by the club still waiting for permission from the Norwegian government to enter the country due to the ongoing COVID-19 pandemic.
 After being named as an unused substitute twice, Greening made her Klepp debut on June 26 as a 64th-minute substitute in a 7–0 defeat to defending champions Vålerenga and made her first start four days later as Klepp lost 2–1 to Rosenborg.
 Greening missed the next fourteen weeks with a tibial fracture.
 In total, she appeared in nine league games with six starts as Klepp finished bottom and were relegated to the 1. divisjon.

 Glasgow City

 On August 1, 2022, Greening signed for Glasgow City of the Scottish Women's Premier League.
+She competed in the 2023 UEFA Champions League and won the Scottish Women's Premier League.
+She was released at the end of her contract in June 2023.